withalleo/alleo-widget-docs/classes/DataConnectorWidget.md

 `SharedVariableStructure`

-The structure of the shared variables.
+The structure of shared variables for the widget.

 ## Constructors